azayrahmad/ConcreteAI-Bank-API/README.md

 # What needs improvement

-- Supertokens need to connect to User database and manage session
+- Supertokens needs to connect to User database and manage sessions.
-- Unit tests need to work
+- Unit tests need to work.
 - Docker compose needs to configure MongoDB Replica Set.
+- Auto debit needs to be implemented.

 # Conclusion

-This assignment is ultimately unfinished as I am still learning Supertokens and Docker.
+This assignment is ultimately unfinished as my experience is mainly in Microsoft Tech Stack and I am still learning Supertokens and Docker.
+I am eager to learn if accepted at ConcreteAI.
 Thank you for your understanding.